AndyGorbould/PHP-Order-Form/README.md

 - We will learn how to save this information to a database later, so no need to do this now.

 ### Step 2: validation
-- Use PHP to check the following:
+- Use PHP to check the following: ** I did this wrong by using html to do this
-    - Required fields are not empty.
+    - Required fields are not empty. * put "required" in the input tag
-    - Zip code are only numbers.
+    - Zip code are only numbers. *type number
-    - Email address is valid.
+    - Email address is valid. *type email
 - Show any problems (empty or invalid data) with the fields at the top of the form.
 Tip: use the [bootstrap alerts](https://getbootstrap.com/docs/4.0/components/alerts/) for inspiration.
 If they are valid, the confirmation of step 1 is shown.
 - If the form was not valid, show the previous values in the form so that the user doesn't have to retype everything.